 USDA is issuing an Advance Notice of Proposed Rulemaking to gather comments and information to help USDA develop policy and future rulemaking proposals regarding the use of poultry grower ranking systems commonly known as tournaments in contract poultry production.
 AMS seeks this input in response to numerous complaints from poultry growers about the use of tournament systems.
 Comments in response to this request would help AMS tailor further rulemaking in addition to that already planned and under way to address specific industry practices in relation to tournament systems.

-- Report a possible violation and seek remediation: If you are a farmer, rancher, or agricultural producer, and have a problem or would like to report a possible violation of the law, please file your complaint at the Farmer Fairness Portal.
+If you are a farmer, rancher, or agricultural producer, and have a problem or would like to report a possible violation of the law, please file your complaint at the Farmer Fairness Portal.

 - USDA has launched a public inquiry into anti-competitive structures and conduct in several food and agricultural industries, including seed, fertilizer, and in retail.
-If you would like to comment on the impacts of concentration and market power in these industries, please respond to the public request for information.
-Respond to the RFI

-- Find information about USDA Assistance for Farmers Cooperatives: Congress recognized that agricultural input and packing industries in some regions could be the only choices for farmers, and could thereby exercise their market power to increase costs or reduce payment for farmers.
+Congress recognized that agricultural input and packing industries in some regions could be the only choices for farmers, and could thereby exercise their market power to increase costs or reduce payment for farmers.
 In response to farmers’ concerns over a century ago, Congress passed antitrust laws that prohibited monopolization, including by railroad and meatpacker trusts that combined production factories, stockyards, refrigerated rail cars, and other business lines.
 Recognizing (pdf) that farmers’ coordination of market activities could violate the antitrust laws, Congress through the Capper-Volstead Act permitted a limited antitrust exemption to farmer-owned and democratically elected cooperatives to possess and coordinate production, processing, and distribution activities.
 If you are interested in starting up or learning more about farmer-owned cooperatives, please see USDA Rural Development’s Cooperative Services webpage.

-- Find loans, grants, and assistance for building up local and regional economies: Congress also authorized USDA programs to enhance market competitiveness for U.S. farmers and ranchers, protect domestic food security, and promote the orderly production and distribution of agricultural products.
+Congress also authorized USDA programs to enhance market competitiveness for U.S. farmers and ranchers, protect domestic food security, and promote the orderly production and distribution of agricultural products.
 Programs span all business lines in the food supply chain, including breeding new plant varieties that grow optimally in your region, conservation assistance, to grants and loans to build a feed mill.
 If you are interested in making use of the programs, which include grant funding, loans, and technical assistance, please see USDA’s Local and Regional Food Sector webpage.

-- Provide insights into market practices and risks.
 USDA monitors markets and analyzes for anticompetitive practices that may affect agricultural and food systems.
 USDA regularly engages with the Department of Justice (DOJ) and the Federal Trade Commission (FTC) and state attorneys general on competition-related matters, and may provide comments on USDA’s behalf to other agencies as well—for example, the Surface Transportation Board in the case of transportation-related competition issues.

 As one of several federal agencies authorized by Congress’ laws to protect farmers, ranchers, agricultural producers and the general public from anticompetitive structures and conduct, we take seriously all complaints and enforcement or remediation actions.
 For more information on problems reported by the public and how we may engage applicable agencies to enforce laws, see the table below.
 In some cases, state laws and enforcement authorities may be able to help you.
 Please contact the applicable state agencies for assistance.